Hospice Care Providers

 Median Monthly Cost

-Massachusetts costs are generally higher than the national average, with significant differences in adult day care and nursing home costs.
+Massachusetts costs for hospice-related services are generally higher than the national average, with nursing home care significantly more expensive.

-Higher costs in Massachusetts may be attributed to the state's higher living expenses and demand for quality healthcare services.
+Higher costs in Massachusetts are influenced by the state's cost of living and demand for specialized care services.

 Care TypeMonthly Costvs.
 National